bbauska/JS-svg/README.md

 <h3 id="ch1-1c">1.1c Generating SVG</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>So if native SVG doesn't allow for the use of algorithms, how do we
 write SVG using an imperative approach?
-The answer is we *script* our SVG, and this is where JavaScript and SvJs come into play.</p>
+The answer is we <i>script</i> our SVG, and this is where JavaScript and SvJs come into play.</p>

 <p>We could script SVG directly in JavaScript without a library, but that